spabinger/BioinformaticsAndGenomesAnalyses2014/practical1.md

 * After each step inspect the generated output (cat, less, head, grep, ...).
 * Organize your data and results in folders.
+* Check out the specified parameters.
+If you don't know the exact meaning, consult the help pages (-h, --help).

 #### SAMtools